hilogames/Flippy/Development.md

 ## Future Tasks

+- Make it an actual game.
+You know, for kids.
+Ideas:

+  - Guns.
+A mortar segment which fires and can destroy track when activated.
+Two tracks face off in a death match.

+  - Lights.
+Level is dark; lights must be activated in order to allow train travel.

+  - Monsters.
+Combine with guns and monster directional sensors to make a program (track) to shoot monsters before they rip up the track (program).

+  - Robots.
+Put track inside a robot, like in Robot Odyssey.
+When the robot bumps into a wall, the robot's bump sensor flips a switch inside where the train is running.
+When the train enables a direction switch inside the robot, the robot travels in the designated direction until another direction switch is enabled.
+    The robot moves around a world and performs tasks or challenges.

+  - Self-Programming.
+Special construction or manipulations segments move or rotate or create other segments when activated.

 - Infinite grid.
 Restrict minimum zoom, but have no world size.
   Display unused sectors in gray or something, to make it easier to